renushrii/restaurant_status/readme.md

 ```

 ## Data Population
-To populate the database with sample data, run the following commands in your terminal:
+To populate the database with sample data, first unzip `restaurant.zip` file then run the following commands in your terminal:

 ```bash
 python populate_data.py